Cardinal-Space-Mining/Cardinal-Perception/README.md

     colcon build --symlink-install <--executor parallel> <--event-handlers console_direct+> <--cmake-args=-DCMAKE_EXPORT_COMPILE_COMMANDS:BOOL=ON>
     source install/setup.bash
     ```

-*This package has been verified on and developed for ROS2 Humble (with Ubuntu 22.04) as well as ROS2 Jazzy (with Ubuntu 24.04).
-WSL has not been tested but theoretically should work.*
+    Additionally, there are various compile-time configurations which are exposed as CMake options.
+These are all listed in the [config generator template](cmake/config.hpp.in).

+*The project has been verified to build and function on ROS2 Humble (Ubuntu 22.04), Jazzy (Ubuntu 24.04) and Kilted (Ubuntu 24.04), on both x86-64 and aarch64 architectures, as well as WSL.*

 ## Usage
 ### Prerequisites